 It is important to note that Colima has its share of natural disasters.
 I can be thankful that none occurred while I was there.
-First of all, the city of Colima is located in the shadow of a very dangerous volcano, the Volcan de Fuego de Colima (translated this means Colima’s volcano of fire).
+The city is located in the shadow of a very dangerous volcano, Volcan de Fuego de Colima (translated this means Colima’s volcano of fire).
 Historically this volcano erupts every seventy years or so.
-It has erupted 9 times in the past 400 years.
-Based on past eruptions scientists have tagged this steaming giant “a killer“.
+It has erupted at least 9 times in the past 400 years.
+Based on past eruptions scientists have labeled this steaming giant as “a killer“.
 It is Mexico’s most active volcano.
 This volcano stands 14,365 feet tall.
-Often you can see smoke billowing out of its summit.
+Often one can see smoke billowing out of its summit.
 Sometimes the smoke looks like wispy clouds, but don’t be mistaken, it truly is the gas of the mountain.

-If that isn’t enough to worry about, Colima gets hit by earthquakes quite often, sometimes very large earthquakes such as in 1941.
-That would have been a very bad year to live in Colima…an earthquake and a volcanic eruption.
+If that isn’t enough to worry about, Colima is shook by earthquakes quite often, sometimes very large earthquakes such as in 1941.
+That would have been a very bad year to live in Colima… which featured an earthquake and a volcanic eruption.
 The poor town must have been devastated.
 The last major earthquake to hit the area was January 21, 2003 (7.5 earthquake) and before that, an 8.0 in 1995.
-Even though Colima was the third city founded after the Spanish Conquest, and the first one in Western Mexico, it is because of the devastating earthquakes that there are extremely few colonial buildings left in town.
+Even though Colima was the third city founded after the Spanish Conquest, and the first one in western Mexico, it is because of the devastating earthquakes that there are extremely few colonial buildings left in town.

 Lastly, the coast of the state of Colima is sometimes subject to violent storms.